nathanrsfba/creeping-dark/README.md

 While there is a progression mechanic, the recipes are unchanged, with a few exceptions.
 Once you've "unlocked" a mod, it works the way it always has.

-Notes about v1.5 Alpha
+Notes about v1.5 Beta
 ----------------------

-This is a somewhat early work-in-progress for replacing Landia in Creeping Dark.
-LandCraft has been replaced with Atum.
+Due to the drama surrounding LandMaster mods, LandCraft has been removed from the pack.
+In its place have been inserted TropiCraft and Atum.
 Other recipes involving Landia have been altered to reflect this change.

 I feel like some 'progression' has been lost, but there doesn't really seem to be anything that really *properly* fills the hole left by Landia.